Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In two matchups against the Giants, Heinicke averaged 168 passing yards per game, 54.5 yards below his over/under for Sunday.
+- Heinicke averaged 168 passing yards per game in two matchups against the Giants, 55.5 yards below his over/under for Sunday.

-- In his only game with a TD pass against the Giants over those games, Heinicke threw multiple touchdown passes.
+- Heinicke threw multiple touchdown passes one time over those contests against the Giants, and it was his only game with a TD pass against them.

-- This week Heinicke will face the NFL's 15th-ranked pass defense (245.3 yards allowed per game).
+- The Giants are conceding 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.

 Recent Performances